 It is important that this audit charter is publicised within the Council and that the role of the Audit and Risk Management Section is understood.
-The Head of Governance is responsible for reviewing the Audit Charter and presenting it to the Corporate Director of Resources (Senior Management) and the Audit Committee (The Board) at least annually for review and approval.
+The Head of Governance is responsible for reviewing the Audit Charter and presenting it to the Head of Finance/s.151 Officer (Senior Management) and the Audit Committee (The Board) at least annually for review and approval.